ckormanyos/real-time-cpp/examples/chapter10_08a/readme.md

 of type Cypress(R) MoBL(R) CY62167GN
 are shown in the table below.
-The pinnning has been selected with certain considerations in mind that make the software driver for the memory brick simpler to write.
+The pinnning has been selected with certain considerations in mind that make the software driver for the memory brick more straightforward and less complicated to write.
-Where possible, for instance, entire 8-bit ports or groups of port pins have been matched on SRAM/MCU to simplify read/write operations on the driver level.
+Where possible, for instance, entire 8-bit ports or groups of port pins have been matched on SRAM/MCU/Port-Expander to simplify read/write operations on the driver level.

 | SRAM TSOP-48   | Function   | Device Connection       |